 The gap between offshoring and onshoring has slimmed down due to smaller wage gaps, time zone challenges, and communication issues.

 According to the National Association of Software and Services Companies, overseas vendors face a high turnover rate of up to 40%.
 A rate this high can be a usual cause for concern for firms who want to do business offshore.
-Low retention rates could mean less productivity as well.
+Low retention rates mean less productivity as well.

 On the other hand, high retention rates lead to more consistency within an organization.
 A “revolving door” situation and orienting employees every month will be avoided with better retention.